China Town (2011 film): Plot

-The three meet Gowda, who is now a minister in Goa, who places them in prison under a false case.
+The three meet Gowda, who is now a minister in Goa, who places them in prison under a false drug case.
 They get out by selling their casino.
 They meet again on several occasions and finally Gowda is arrested.

 Cast

 Production

 In August 2010, it was reported that Mohanlal, Jayaram, and Dileep will come together with Suraj Venjaramoodu in a film titled China Town to be directed by the Rafi Mecartin duo and produced by Antony Perumbavoor for the company Aashirvad Cinemas.
 The duo themselves wrote the screenplay, which was initially meant for Mohanlal alone, but as the plot developed it required two more actors in the lead roles and Dileep and Jayaram was approached.
 China Town began production on 20 December 2010.
 Filming began in Ooty, Tamil Nadu.
 Principal photography took place mainly at the Ramoji Film City, Hyderabad.
 The set was made by art director Boban.
 Some parts were filmed in Goa and Ernakulam.